 You would instantly see that the effect was wrong if you were planning to use darker door handles or a silver kitchen handle with the golden hues of the accessories and the honey tones of the shelf.

-Selecting the right size for your kitchen door handles
+Selecting the right size

 Another way to make a statement with the kitchen door handles is to use over-sized ones.
 The designer below has introduced long handles to take up most of the space of the kitchen door itself.
 It’s important that you replicate this through the kitchen for doors and drawers, as below, to bring continuity to the design.
 In a simple white kitchen, this can be a very effective way to bring in another design element.